h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 As firms use ML to help them around credit/loan-decisions, cross-sell promotions, and determine the next best action, they must know how certain customer features are being weighed into the ML models in production.
 Further, they are also required to understand whether the ML models are not negatively impacting protected classes of customers or unfairly weighting for these types of classes.
 A lack of understanding of an ML Model's ins of production can lead to legal and financial risks when discovering that the ML model in production discriminates (bias) against certain ethnicities, genders, etc.

 Additionally, as firms have looked to leverage AI to make more and more decisions for the company, the discussion of Human-Centered Machine learning has become increasingly important.
 Data science practitioners and firms deploying AI in production want to 'get under the hood' of their models to see what impacts decisions.
 Hence, in this tutorial, we will build an AI model predicting whether someone will be defaulting on their next credit card payment.
-Right after, we will use the following two Driverless AI features to analyze and check for fairness.
+Right after, we will use the following two Driverless AI tools to analyze and check for fairness.

 - Disparate Impact Analysis (DIA)
 - Sensitivity Analysis(SA)